arktekk/rest-workshop/exercises/05-hypermedia-design/README.md

 Background
 ----------
-You are working for a company that has a classified advertisements website.
-You are building their new RESTful webservice and need to build a hypermedia type which expresses a classified advertisement with metadata.
-Afterwards you should implement a server and a client which understands your format.
+You are building Ads'r'us' new RESTful webservice and need to build a hypermedia type which expresses a classified advertisement with metadata.

 Requirements